Abandoned & Little-Known Airfields:

 Killed in the crash was Charles Kleinclaus Jr., part owner of the San Francisco Bay Airport.

-It depicted a single hangar, located south of the east side of the runway.
+with 3 small buildings south of the east side of the runway.

 An undated photo of a nice Grumman G44 Widgeon in front of a hangar which had “S.F.
 Bay Airport” painted on the roof